livejs/dotjs2016/script.md

 ZCR is great for detecting high frequency percussive elements such as high hats and RMS is very good at detecting the kick drum in a song.

+## modV origins

+Now that I had a WebAudio figured out, I could combine the values from Meyda with drawing shapes using Canvas.
+(**change**)

+I made a modular framework for mixing different visual outputs, called...

 ## modV

->>ADD IN TEXT HERE ABOUT LEARNING WEBAUDIO AND CANVAS<<

 modV stands for Modular Visualisation.
 It is an Open Source audio visualisation environment written in JavaScript and runs in Google Chrome.

+(**change**)
-The program is the result of my 2 year adventure into audio visualisation using JavaScript.
+The program's development started 2 years ago and it is the result of adventure into audio visualisation using JavaScript.

-I'm going to go over the technologies used within modV to create the visualisations.
+Before I show it to you, I'm going to go over the technologies used within modV to create the visualisations.

 ### Canvas